whawty/auth/app/sync/README.md

 # whawty.auth store sync

-As the whawty.auth store is just a simple directory you may synchronise multiple instances using rsync.
+As the whawty.auth store is just a simple directory you may synchronize multiple instances using rsync.
 One way to do this is documented here.

 ## Introduction

-The synchronisation is based on a simple master slave system.
+The synchronization is based on a simple master slave system.
 The master host is an app running on one machine which might be configured to do local upgrades (see below).
-One or more slaves use systemd.timer, rsync and ssh to synchronise the local file store with the one on the (remote) master host.
+One or more slaves use systemd.timer, rsync and ssh to synchronize the local file store with the one on the (remote) master host.

 ### context upgrades